-“The Drop” is now playing at Sundance and Eastgate Cinemas.
-R, 1:46, three stars out of four.
+“Dear White People” is now playing at Sundance Cinemas.
+R, 1:48, three and a half stars out of four.

-“The Trip to Italy” opens Friday at Sundance Cinemas.
-Not rated, 1:48, three stars out of four.
+“John Wick” opens Friday at Point, Eastgate and Star Cinema.
+R, 1:48, three stars out of four.

 Why does “John Wick” work so well and “The Equalizer” didn’t?
 Both are action revenge films where a lone warrior sets out to correct a relatively minor injustice by wiping out an entire Eastern European-based mob.
 Both even have the requisite “walking away from an explosion” shot.

 But while I found “The Equalizer” to be plodding and joyless, Chad Stahelski’s “John Wick” is a pure blast of R-rated fun for action movie fans.
 It has some of the most inventive, beautifully-staged action scenes I’ve seen a while, a sense of style, and even some moments of black humor.

 “St. Vincent” opens Friday at Point, Eastgate, Star Cinema and Sundance.
 Pg-13, 1:36, three stars out of four.

 “St. Vincent’ has a great, juicy role for Bill Murray, who despite being one of the most beloved creatures walking this earth seems to rarely find roles to fit his talents.
 Either he does a small but memorable cameo in a film like “Zombieland” or a Wes Anderson joint, or he takes a lead role that seems to deliberately suppress his charm and wile (“Hyde Park on Hudson”).